jedahan/pucd2035d/Syllabus.md

 STUDIO TIME
 15 minutes - all your technology questions, on the board (do we even have a white/chalkboard?)

+#### Example questions

+* How does this program work?
+* Why does this program have this bug?
+* What is the difference between X and Y?
+* I've heard of Z, wtf is it?

 #### Class `0x01`

 Languages and language design.
 Introduce javascript.